 Second, Derrick Operators moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

-Lastly, Derrick Operators somewhat value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Derrick Operators somewhat value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.